victords/minigl/README.md

 ## Installing

-MiniGL was built on top of the Gosu gem, version 0.7.50.
+MiniGL was built on top of the Gosu gem.
 This gem has its own dependencies for compiling extensions.
 Visit
 [this page](https://github.com/jlnr/gosu/wiki/Getting-Started-on-Linux) for
 details.